-Coffee colossus Starbucks has developed a supply chain spanning 19 countries that funnel everything from cups to coffee beans into nearly 20,000 retail stores in 60 countries.
-This is while maintaining the corporate commitment to green and sustainable practices.
+Coffee colossus Starbucks has developed a supply chain that spans 19 countries and funnels everything from cups to coffee beans into nearly 20,000 retail stores worldwide, all while maintaining the corporate commitment to green and sustainable practices.

 Tapping resources from around the globe makes it easier for the company to expand and reach more customers.
-Yet Starbucks maintains only six roasting centers where beans are roasted and packaged for delivery.
+Yet Starbucks maintains only six centers where all raw materials are sent to be roasted and packaged for delivery.

-Starbucks tries to balance its supply chain demands with the company’s green and sustainable corporate practices of maintaining quality while buying coffee grown responsibly and traded in an ethical manner.
-The company’s efforts include responsible coffee purchasing practices, providing farmer support centers, running farmer loan programs and participating in forest conservation.
+Starbucks tries to balance supply chain demands with its green and sustainable corporate practices, which include maintaining quality while buying responsibly grown and ethically traded coffee.
+The company’s efforts include responsible coffee purchasing practices, providing farmer support centers, farmer loan programs and forest conservation.

-The company also sets social responsibility standards for its suppliers and will work with suppliers to improve business practices, though Starbucks will stop doing business with one until problems are resolved.
+The company also sets social responsibility standards for its suppliers and works with suppliers to improve business practices.
+If problems arise with a supplier, Starbucks will stop doing business with it until problems are resolved.

 The knowledge and skills gained through an advanced supply chain management certificate can benefit anyone involved in supply chain management from professionals handling logistics, procurement and planning to executives responsible for overseeing all aspects of supply chain management.